 Substance Abuse Help

-StartYourRecovery.org is a tool that helps you take steps toward a more healthy relationship with drugs and alcohol, even if you do not consider this a problem behavior.
-You can learn about reliable substance abuse and information tailored to meet your needs.
-You can learn about the experiences of people who may be similar to you, find the answers to make responsible choices, and locate support if drugs or alcohol become problematic in your life on the College Students Page.
+StartYourRecovery is a tool that helps you take steps toward a more healthy relationship with drugs and alcohol, even if you do not consider this a problem behavior.
+Read about experiences of people like you, learn how to make responsible choices, and locate support if drugs or alcohol become a problem in your life on the College Students Page.

 National Mental Health Organizations:

 There are also many recognized national organizations that sponsor or host mental health support groups.
-These support groups offer those who struggle with their mental health an opportunity to listen and be heard in a community setting.
-Below is a list of some of the most respected mental health organizations in the United States.
+These support groups offer those who struggle with their mental health an opportunity to be heard in a community setting.
+Below is a list of some of the most respected mental health organizations in the United States: